MrSalim86/GroupMJ/README.md

 ### 💡 Skills

-Students will develop practical skills that enable them to:
 - **F1**: Utilize heterogeneous systems in a service-oriented architecture
 - **F2**: Design integrable systems and systems that leverage existing services
 - **F3**: Transform or extend systems to function in a service-oriented architecture